jmcastelo/mixtum/README.md

 ## Overview

-Mixtum has been developed as a standalone Python script and as a graphical user interface (GUI).
-The GUI has been more thoroughly tested than the script version, so use the script at your own risk.
+Mixtum has been developed as a graphical user interface (GUI) and as standalone Python script.
+Both versions use the same computation routines.
 Before running Mixtum, please ensure the required dependencies are met.
-Instructions to install them on Linux and Windows systems are given below.
-Alternatively, download the release suitable for your operating system, which contains a standalone executable.
-In this case, the dependencies are included in the executable and don't need to be installed.
+Instructions to install them on Linux, Windows and Mac systems are given below.

 ### Graphical user interface